socrse/rsecon25-bof-ai/session_1.md

 > Add your email address if you would like to receive updates after RSECon.
 We will not share it for any other purposes!

 - _Name, Institution, (email)_
-- Joe Marsh Rossney, UK Centre for Ecology & Hydrology, joemar@ceh.ac.uk
+- Joe Marsh Rossney, UK Centre for Ecology & Hydrology,
-- Arfon Smith, Schmidt Sciences, arfon@schmidtsciences.org
+- Arfon Smith, Schmidt Sciences,
 - Sandra Gesing, United States Research Software Engineer Association
 - James Hetherington, University College London
 -